Agate Gua Sha Board

 Hold the stone flat against skin at a 10-15 degree angle

-Do not press too hard, Gua Sha should be relaxing.
+Do not press too hard (during facial use) - using the Gua Sha board should be relaxing.
 Some tender spots will arise where muscles are extra tense.
 Go easy.

 Start by practicing on your inner forearm, the stone should glide across skin & leave a the area slightly pink